 2020 Staff Orientation Dates

 All staff are required to participate in our extensive orientation program prior to the arrival of our campers.
 Orientation is mandatory for new and returning staff members.
 Start dates vary by the specific position a staff member is hired for.
 Staff will travel to camp on their scheduled start date and will stay at camp through the end of the first session.
-The Fresh Air Fund will provide free transportation from New York City up to camp on the following scheduled start dates:
+The Fresh Air Fund provides free transportation from New York City to camp for specific dates during the orientation.

 2020 Session Dates